Skin Care

 The best fungal acne treatments - (Malassezia folliculitis) products

 This duo therapy approach effectively targets and eliminates the yeast infection within the hair follicles.
-As a result, there are fewer active pimples on the skin, and they heal faster from these acne like breakouts.
+As a result, there are fewer active pimples on the skin, and they heal faster from these acne-like breakouts.

 This type of “acne” is caused by Malassezia yeasts, which causes a condition known as Malassezia folliculitis.
 That’s what sets it apart from acne vulgaris, the common type of acne usually caused by excess sebum production.